This page provides up-to-date information regarding the Somerset County Health Department’s response to the COVID-19 public health emergency.

 kids guide to covid-19 ntips

-Talking to Young Children CoronaVirus PDF Document Link
+Talking to Young Children about CoronaVirus

 Caring for children, Tips from the CDC